 Phase 2: Developing a Foolproof Crowdfunding Campaign

 Once, you are all set with identifying the platforms, you must work on pitch and story.
 Remember the context of crowdfunding and fundraising online, i.e. you’re trying to get people’s attention while they’re online, and they have tons of other distractions and things pulling their attention away from you.

 So, your pitch and story must absolutely grab your funder or investor’s attention right away and pull them in.
 If you cannot do it yourself, get it done by a professional!
 Here are some tips to make sure that your crowdfunding campaign has an awesome story and pitch:

 - If you have a rewards crowdfunding pitch, you must know that videos often double success rates for rewards campaigns.

-- A clear and compelling “ask” of your funders that relates to your larger story and project makes it more clear for funders to take action.
+- A clear and compelling “ask” of your funders that relate to your larger story and project makes it more clear for funders to take action.

 - Look into some of the big successful multi-hundred thousand or multi-million dollar crowdfunding campaigns to check how they have highlighted the reward!

-- In case of equity crowdfunding, focus on the terms you’re going to offer your investors.
+- In a case of equity crowdfunding, focus on the terms you’re going to offer your investors.

 - Moreover, have all the marketing material ready, i.e. handouts for seminars, email blasts, social media material, videos, presentations etc.